 It now sits empty, awaiting demolition in a world where disused buildings are either demolished or transformed into condos.

 Two movies were filmed on location.
-"The Point", a movie about Pointe-Sainte-Charles and "La Rage de l'Ange" by Dan Bigras (2006).
+"The Point", a movie about Pointe-Saint-Charles by Joshua Dorsey (2006) and "La Rage de l'Ange" on troubled youth by Dan Bigras (2006).